-In recent years, the majority of my holidays have been crafted around the bike.
-There’s a few reasons for this:
+In recent years, the majority of my holidays have been inspired by cycling.
+There are a few reasons for this:

 With any adventure comes adventurous eating and drinking.
 I tend not to hold back, so in order to ensure I can still fit into the clothes I packed in my suitcase, I usually need to factor in quite a few kms in the saddle.

 So how do you plan for a great riding holiday?
-Here’s just a few ideas pulled together from my personal experience.
-I doubt it’s a complete guide, but hopefully it gets you off in the right direction.
+Here’s just a few ideas pulled together from my personal experience that hopefully gets you off in the right direction.

 Be bike fit